zhaoqichang/ColdstartCPI/README.md

 			+ drug_list.txt: The SMILES strings of compounds
 			+ protein_list.txt: Amino acid sequences of proteins
 		+ full_pair.csv: The full dataset with positives and negatives for performance evaluation with scarce data.

-+ Pretrian_models
++ Feature_generation

 	+ Mol2Vec

 	Mol2Vec is customised version of Mol2Vec(https://github.com/samoturk/mol2vec).
 We recode the mol2vec/feature.py to generate feature matrices of compounds.

-	You will obtain the feature vectors and matrices of the compounds by following the steps below:
+	You will obtain the feature vectors and matrices of the compounds by following command. **dataname** should be BindingDB_AIBind, BioSNAP, and BindingDB.
-	1. Place the SMILES sequence file of compounds, e.g. drug_list.txt, in the [_Mol2Vec_](/Pretrian_models/Mol2Vec) folder;
-	2. modify the code in lines 13-17 of the Mol2Vec.py file to obtain the dictionary "Drug" with key as Compound ID and Value as SMILES.

-		python Mol2Vec.py
+		python Mol2Vec.py --dataset dataname

 	+ ProtTrans
-	You will obtain the feature vectors and matrices of the proteins by following the steps below:
+	You will obtain the feature vectors and matrices of the proteins by following command. **dataname** should be BindingDB_AIBind, BioSNAP, and BindingDB.
-	1. Place the amino acid sequence file of portiens, e.g. protein_list.txt, in the [_ProtTrans_](/Pretrian_models/ProtTrans) folder;
-	2. modify the filepath in line 12 of the generator.py file and run generator.py.

-		python generator.py
+		python generator.py --dataset dataname

++ Pretrian_models

 	+ BindingDB_AIbind: The trained models on BindingDB_AIbind dataset.